-First of all, I will be very upfront with you that I am in no way associated with Extreme Marketing Alliance (EMA) run by Matt Graham.
+First of all, I will be very upfront with you that I am in no way associated with Extreme Marketing Alliance (EMA).
 So I will not be trying to promote the program to you.

 The objective of this post is to provide you with some information – whatever I have gleaned about EMA and its creator, so that you can make a much more informed decision.

 This will be a rather short post, so stick around till the end as I present to you my findings.